7 Tips for Taking Better Notes

-Many adults and children with attention deficit disorder (ADHD) or learning disabilities learn not by simply recording facts but by recording how they are applied or how they are relevant to our lives.
+Many adults and children with attention deficit disorder (ADHD or ADD) or learning disabilities learn not by simply recording facts but by recording how they are applied or how they are relevant to our lives.
 After all, these are your notes, and you need to learn the subject in a way that works for you.

 Here are approaches to note-taking based on the way information is processed.
 Match the right method of note-taking with your learning style, and you’ll not only better absorb the information but also pass the course with flying colors.

 (Remember: If you use any of the note-taking techniques that follow, you’ll probably need to supplement your notes by reading additional material, reviewing other people’s notes, or chatting with the professor.)

 One of the most powerful ways to learn anything new is to question it critically.
 Your notes are no exception.
 Are you this kind of thinker?
 Then spend your note-taking time writing questions and identifying information.
 If it feels comfortable to you, compose the majority of your notes in question format.

 Associative thinkers make connections between ideas that, to many, seem unrelated.
 If you think this way, connect the subject at hand to other lectures, assignments, or courses.
 Jot down quickly and briefly what is said, and then let your mind free-associate.